epadam/nlp-overview/README.md

 There are actually many types of question answering:

+* Simple Question Answering:

-* Classification type of Question Answering:
+  * Classification type
-  One model to trained with all data
+     * One model to trained with all data
+  * FAQ
+     * Match QQ and return A

   * [Bert for FAQ](notebooks/nlp/question-answering/Bert_FAQ.ipynb)